 - Making sense of dollars and cents – Whether you’re looking to build a platform that has all the bells and whistles right out of the gate or prefer a conservative approach that starts small and adds features as popularity grows, there are additional considerations.
 Make sure your budget includes software development, design (User Experience and UI), branding, infrastructure requirements, maintenance, support and project management.

 - Focus on continuous improvement – I’d love to say you can launch a great product and forget it, but today’s customers require constant feature and experience enhancements to maintain an edge.
-IXACT Contact is a great example of a platform that not only focussed on adding new features but also recognized when the user interface needed an upgrade to keep up.
+IXACT Contact is a great example of a platform that not only focused on adding new features but also recognized when the user interface needed an upgrade to keep up.

 Mobile App Development Decisions